Transportation Strikes in France 2023

-Despite the name, the café gourmand (gourmet coffee in English) is not a modest dessert.
+Café gourmand in English could be translated as “gourmet coffee dessert.
+Despite the name, the café gourmand is not a modest dessert.
 Not even a little bit.

 Launched a dozen years ago in Paris by the restaurant chain La Criée, the café gourmand consists of a coffee – usually an espresso – plus a selection of pastries and desserts in bite-sized form.

 A café gourmand dessert can be in more or less generous forms, and it costs between 5.50€ and 6.50€.

 Since its launch, the café gourmand has become one of the French’s favorite desserts, without however dethroning the crème brulée, the profiteroles, or the floating island.

 Why Do Parisians Love the Café Gourmand Dessert so Much?